 The Nam Hoa Chi Kung/Tai Chi Tradition

-We invite you to learn more about our Chi Kung/Tai Chi Master, Jim Scott-Behrends, and our Teacher, Jude Forsyth.
+We invite you to learn more about our Qigong/Tai Chi Master, Jim Scott-Behrends, Master Jude Forsyth, and Teacher Tom Wolf.
 Read below why they began to study Qigong and Tai Chi, and more importantly, why they still practice.

 Master Jim Scott-Behrends